cabwood/aphelion_training/bash/commands.md

 ***Use `rm -fr` with extreme caution***.
 The commands `rmdir` and `rm` have no concept of a "recycle bin", such as you'd find in Microsoft Windows.
 Consequently if you delete a file or directory using those commands, they are gone forever.
 However, most Linux distributions with a graphical desktop environment *do* have a "trash can" feature, and files/directories deleted using the GUI *can* (usually) be recovered.

+# cp

+The `cp` command is used to copy files. `cp` takes two arguments, the file to copy, and the copy's path/name.
+To make a copy of file "thesis" in the PWD, called "thesis_backup"

+    cp thesis thesis_backup

+Absolute paths permit you to specify the directory of original or target files.
+To copy file "thesis" in the PWD to a different directory, such as `/home/simon/Backups`:

+    cp thesis /home/simon/Backups/thesis

+To restore the backup you just made:

+    cp /home/simon/Backups/thesis thesis_restored

+`cp` can be used to copy directories, using the `-r` flag, which means "recursive".
+You could copy your entire Documents directory into some other location as follows (assuming, of course, the directory `/home/simon/Backups` exists to receive the copy):

+    cp -r /home/simon/Documents /home/simon/Backups/Documents_2022-10-01

+# mv

+Use command `mv` to move or rename a file or directory.
+To rename file "thesis" (in the PWD) to "project":

+    mv thesis project

+To move a file "thesis" from directory "/home/simon" to "/home/simon/Documents":

+    mv /home/simon/thesis /home/simon/Documents/thesis

+To move and rename the file to "old_thesis" in the same operation:

+    mv /home/simon/thesis /home/simon/Documents/old_thesis

+# cat

+`cat` is an abbreviation of "concatenate", but the command is most often used with a single argument to display the contents of some text file:

+    cat my_notes

+Used with multiple file path arguments, the command displays the contents of each file, one after the other, hence "concatenating" them:

+    cat my_notes his_notes her_notes

+This style is most often used with the redirection operator `>` to create a new file containing the concatenated contents of all specified files.
+The following command will create a new file (in the PWD) called "all_notes", containing the contents of files "my_notes", "his_notes.txt" and "her_notes" concatenated together one after the other:

+    cat my_notes his_notes.txt her_notes > all_notes